nicholaswmin/automap/README.md

 ## Redis data structure

-All keys/values saved in Redis follow a canonical and *human-readable* format.
+All keys saved in Redis follow a canonical and *human-readable* format.

-Assuming the above example, our flats are saved under this Redis key:
+Assuming the above example, the flats are saved under this Redis key:

 ```
 building:foo:flats
 ```

-which is a [Redis Hash][redis-hash] with the following shape:
+which is a [Hash][redis-hash] with the following shape:

 | Field 	| Value                       	  |